dorinandreidragan/mcp-vscode-rest/README.md

-# VSCode with MCP - Chatting with Your API
+# VSCode + MCP: Chat with Your API using GitHub Copilot

 ## TL;DR